okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ];
 ```

-Then you should have nice labelled chip for users :
+Then you should have nice linkable labelled chip for users :

 ![relationships](/assets/tutorial/relationships.png)